 - Follow 5 miles south on Highway 101 to the destination on the right.

-The pathway from the parking area with some stairs will take you down to a rock terrace that extends into the ocean.
-From here, you can go left to the northern cove-shaped beach.
-This is the best area for beachcombing and rockhounding.
-Alternatively, you can go right to a longer but narrower shoreline.
+From there, you can go left to a northern cove-shaped beach, which is the best area for beachcombing and rockhounding.
+Alternatively, you can head right to a longer but narrower stretch of shoreline.

-Make sure to explore this beach at low tides, do not get caught down by the incoming tides.
+Be sure to explore this beach at low tide, and avoid getting caught by the incoming tide.

 Phone: 503-986-0707